pottendo/vice-mapper/README.md

 # vice-mapper
-Welcome to a little GUI to manage maps out of emulator screenshots.
+Welcome to a little GUI to create graphical maps out of emulator screenshots - tested with Vice.
 This was inspired by Overdoc's dream to have an automap feature within retro-machine emulators, such as Vice, where a player just navigates through a game and all 'new' screens are somehow mapped.

 Limitations:
 - Automation was postponed until we find some clever idea to detect